minkj1992/minkj1992.github.io/llm/index.md

 - Language models create a probability distribution over vocabulary tokens; large language models use the Transformer architecture with millions to billions of parameters.
 - Tokens are the smallest units in language models, converting text to indices and then to n-dimensional word embeddings to capture context and meaning.

-# 2. Module 1 - Applications with LLMs
+# 2. Applications with LLMs

 ## 2.1 Introduction to LLM Applications
 - **Introduction to LLM Applications**: The module begins with a humorous note on the urgency among CEOs to adopt LLMs.